tonytvo/blog-generator/content/blog/practical-guide-oop-summary/index.md

 "think of an object oriented application as a series of messages between a set of black boxes"

 "the reason you're writing tests is to save money, and every potential test must be evaluated against that criteria"

+"when your intention is to defer a design decision, do the simplest thing that solves today's problem.
+Isolate the code behind the best interface you can conceive and hunker down and wait for more information"

+"the rules of thumb for testing private methods are: never write them, and if you do, never ever test them, unless of course it makes sense to do so."

+"making existing code open to a new requirement often requires identifying and naming abstractions.
+The flocking rules concentrate on turning difference into sameness, and thus are useful tools for unearthing abstractions."

 # References
 https://github.com/keyvanakbary/learning-notes/blob/master/books/99-bottles-of-oop.md